seanpierce/live.introtorhythm.com/README.md

 Before Nginx can serve the icecast container to the web, you'll need to adjust the server's firewall rules to allow access to he service.

-Check the lost of available services:
+Check the list of available services:

 ```shell
 sudo ufw app list